shsonavane/simple_streamlit/README.md

 1. Load a data frame of coffee reviews, clean the data, and prepare it for modeling.
 2. Use sentiment analysis on subsets of this data.
 3. Build a web app which uses this sentiment analysis tool, and test it out locally.
-4. Store data on Backblaze, and connect it to Streamlit.
+4. Store data on Google Sheets, and connect it to Streamlit.
 5. Host the web app online using Streamlit (and GitHub).

 ## Prerequisites